elm-community/elm-test/README.md

 You can examine `ScriptExample.elm` to see exactly how these are required.
 For a detailed log capturing the entire setup process for the command line example, see: [ScriptExample.md](https://github.com/deadfoxygrandpa/Elm-Test/blob/master/ScriptExample.md).

-Since `elm-io` version 0.1, it's not possible to ignore most of this boilerplate in favor of defining a `console : IO ()` function, which effectively replaces the `main : Signal Element` function in normal graphical Elm programs.
+Since `elm-io` version 0.1, it's possible to ignore most of this boilerplate in favor of defining a `console : IO ()` function, which effectively replaces the `main : Signal Element` function in normal graphical Elm programs.
 Compile with `elm-io --default-ports Tests.elm tests.js`, replacing `Tests.elm` with the filename of your Elm source file, and `tests.js` with the desired output script name to be